telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ### Test Lists View

-This view shows you up to 10 remote test list executions at a time and they are sorted by Start Time by default.
+This view shows you the remote test list executions and you can change the number of items per page to 5, 10, 20 and 50.
+The results are sorted by Start Time by default.
 You can change the sort by clicking the column's header and use multiple rules at the same time.

 ![Project View][6]